CartoDB/cartodb/doc/API.md

     what layer is created.
 Take into account that `layerIndex == 0` is the base layer and that all the tiled layers (non animated ones) are merged into a single one.
 The default value for this option is 1 (usually tiled layers).
-  - **render**: Set this option if your layer contains different types of sublayers and you only need some or all types of sublayers to be rendered.
-Supported values are: 'all' and 'cartodb'(default).

 - **callback(_layer_)**: if a function is specified, it will be invoked after the layer has been created.
 The layer will be passed as an argument.